Thorinwasher/ColorBukkit/README.md

 # Instructions
 ## How to use
-Have the plugin in the plugins repository, then you're up and ready.
+Have the plugin in the plugins repository for your server, then you're up and ready.

 <b>PAPER IS REQUIRED FOR THIS TO WORK </b>
 ### The ColorBukkit command